-Unsurprisingly, the dual health and economic crises caused by the COVID-19 pandemic — both of which disproportionately impact Black and Hispanic families — only exacerbate the homelessness crisis.
+Unsurprisingly, the dual health and economic crises caused by the Covid pandemic — both of which disproportionately impact Black and Hispanic families — only exacerbate the homelessness crisis.

-However, this year’s municipal election creates an unprecedented opportunity to change course.
-With 41 of the 59 municipal offices up for election, including an open mayoral seat, there's an opportunity to work together to build the public support and political will necessary to end our city’s homelessness crisis.
+New York has an unprecedented opportunity to change course.
+With a new mayor and governor, there's an opportunity to work together to build the public support and political will necessary to end our city’s homelessness crisis.

 By bringing New Yorkers together, we can collectively voice our support for focusing on housing, instead of shelter.
-As the new mayor works to rebuild the city in the wake of the pandemic, they must remember that a family’s housing stability, health and safety are all interconnected.
+As our political leadership works to rebuild the city in the wake of the pandemic, they must remember that a family’s housing stability, health and safety are all interconnected.
 Housing is health care.

 Caitlin LaCroix is the Co-founder and Homeless Solutions Policy Director at RxHome, where she helps policymakers, advocacy groups, and health care organizations use policy as a tool to prevent and end homelessness.

-Caitlin's expertise comes from her more than 10 years of experience working with key non-profit, campaign and government organizations working to end homelessness.
+Caitlin's expertise comes from her more than 10 years of experience working with key non-profit, campaign and government organizations.
 As Chief of Staff at Community Solutions, Caitlin learned firsthand about the need for data-driven, collaborative policy solutions to end homelessness that eliminate systemic barriers and bring those most impacted to the table.